 Packing slips were placed in every bin.
-Deposco has allowed us to pick the bin, which has disregarded that whole process of placing packing slips and bins to communicate between SkuVault and ShipStation for our pickers to shippers.
+Deposco has allowed us to pick the bin, which has disregarded the whole process of placing packing slips and bins to communicate between SkuVault and ShipStation for our pickers to shippers.

 Deposco’s WMS enabled us to automate an entire quality control role.
 Now, this task is placed into the shipper’s role to fulfill that.
 Deposco allowed us to put more of those people who were on that task into different positions – whether that’s more pickers, more shippers, or what have you.